Otshelnik-Fm/otfm-gutenberg-spoiler/readme.md

 ## Requirements

-PHP 5.6+, 7, 7.1, 7.2 or 7.3 recommended for better performance, WordPress 5.6
+PHP 5.6+, 7, 7.1, 7.2 or 7.4 recommended for better performance, WordPress 5.8

 ## Translation

-Available in English, Russian, Spanish, Swedish, Dutch, Japanese, French, Italian, Norwegian, Portuguese and more other languages in becoming.
+Available in English, Russian, Ukrainian, Spanish, German, Swedish, Dutch, Japanese, French, Italian, Norwegian, Portuguese and more other languages in becoming.

 ## Acknowledgements